Haochen-Wang409/TreeVGR/README.md

     <img src="https://img.shields.io/badge/License-Apache2.0-blue"></a>
 </p>

-**TL; DR**: We propose TreeBench, the first benchmark specially designed for evaluating "thinking with images" capabilities with *traceabe visual evidence*, and TreeVGR, the current state-of-the-art open-source visual grounded reasoning models.
+**TL; DR**: We propose TreeBench, the first benchmark specially designed for evaluating "thinking with images" capabilities with *traceable visual evidence*, and TreeVGR, the current state-of-the-art open-source visual grounded reasoning models.

 > **Abstract.** Models like OpenAI-o3 pioneer visual grounded reasoning by dynamically referencing visual regions,
 > just like human "thinking with images".
 However, no benchmark exists to evaluate these capabilities